tripsnek/tmf/README.md

  2. Your entities are associated with interesting behavior, which can then simply become API methods on the entities themselves.

- 3. You need to make use of (1) and (2) on both your frontend and backend.
+ 3. You need to make use of (1) and/or (2) on both your frontend and backend.

-If all of the data in your app can be represented by a reasonably small set of simple, flat objects, and almost all of the complexity of your app is confined to only your server or client, _TMF will be of little use for that application_, and in fact it will likely only get in your way.
+If all of the data in your app can be represented by a reasonably small set of simple, flat objects, and almost all of the complexity of your app is confined to only the backend **or** the frontend, _TMF will be of little use for that application_, and in fact it will likely only get in your way.

 ## Installation